Urakawa Station (Shizuoka): Station History

 Urakawa Station was established on November 11, 1934, as a station on the now defunct Sanshin Railway.
 On August 1, 1943, the Sanshin Railway was nationalized along with several other local lines to form the Iida line.
 Scheduled freight services were discontinued from 1980.
 Along with its division and privatization of JNR on April 1, 1987, the station came under the control and operation of the Central Japan Railway Company.
-The station has been unmanned since 1991.
+The station has been unstaffed since 1991.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 60 passengers daily (boarding passengers only).